-The Liege Fighter Chicken size is on the larger side.
-They weigh around 8 pounds, with the possibility of reaching 12 pounds!
+The Liege Fighter Chicken is on the larger side.
+It weighs around 8 pounds, with the possibility of reaching 12 pounds!

 Today, there seems to be a debate on how a Liege Fighter should look.
 Several disqualifying qualities from before are now accepted, and the Liege Fighter aficionados do not seem impressed at all.
 They are upset, and some have been very vocal about it.